 “Dan and Jennifer Gilbert’s support is a transformational boost to our mission.
 It provides vital new staffing that enables a quicker response to student needs and promises to accelerate our innovative activities,” RCPD Director Michael Hudson said.

 As an outcome of the Gilberts’ generous gift to MSU, we have a larger team dedicated to ability access.
 Lina, Lindsay, and Ashley have joined forces with other specialists to even out their workload, giving everyone in the office more time dedicated to innovating and improving ability access in higher education.
-This stronger team brings a new sense of confidence and we are able to re-center our approach to a more “ability first” mentality, changing our position names from “Ability Access Specialist” to “Ability Access Specialist.”
+This stronger team brings a new sense of confidence and we are able to re-center our approach to a more “ability first” mentality, changing our position names from “Disability Specialist” to “Ability Access Specialist.”